krother/probably_fun/articles/data_modeling/README.rst

 In this lesson, the students create a data model for a game.
 I have used this lesson with many different games: **Wizard**, **Boggle**, **Yatzhee** and **Connect Four**.
-Below, you find a lesson for the game described `Splendor <>`__, but the lesson practically works with any game.
+The lesson plan below uses the game `Splendor <https://boardgamegeek.com/boardgame/148228/splendor>`__, but the lesson practically works with any game.

 The Game: Splendor
 ------------------